lucasteles/InputDisplay/README.md

 ![](assets/img/social_preview.png)

-Display your gamepad inputs in a fighting game training mode style! ⬇️↘️➡️+👊
+Display your game inputs in a fighting game training mode style! ⬇️↘️➡️+👊

-It is amazing to be used as a streaming widget ([see here](https://github.com/lucasteles/InputDisplay/blob/master/how_to_obs.md)) or any video content.
+It is amazing to be used as an overlay for streaming widget ([see here](https://github.com/lucasteles/InputDisplay/blob/master/how_to_obs.md)) or any video content.

 💡 **Oficial successor** of [FGInputLogger](https://github.com/lucasteles/FGInputLogger)